-From 2014 onwards, figures are based on both marriages and divorces of opposite sex and same sex couples.
-We will monitor the number of marriages of same sex couples that end in divorce to assess whether we are able to produce separate tables showing the percentage of marriages that end in divorce for opposite sex couples and same sex couples.
+From 2014 onwards, figures are based on both marriages and divorces of opposite-sex and same-sex couples.
+We continue to monitor the number of marriages of same-sex couples that end in divorce to assess whether we are able to produce separate tables showing the percentage of marriages that end in divorce for opposite-sex couples and same-sex couples.

 Table 6 was formerly Table 2 of the Age at marriage, duration of marriage and cohort analyses divorce package.Back to table of contents

 The cumulative percentage of marriages ending in divorce or death by anniversary is a table that we periodically produce.
 The table uses mortality and divorce rates for a single calendar year to produce a single figure for the percentage of marriages ending in divorce.
 The most recent version of the table was published in 2013.
 The table was produced using 2010 mortality and divorce rates.
 A similar table using 2005 rates is available.

 This period table takes divorce rates at all years of marriage from a calendar year of divorces data and provides a single figure summarising the proportion of marriages ending in divorce for that calendar year.
 The table differs from cohort Table 2 published annually, which uses all years of marriage and divorce data available and provides the proportion of marriages ending in divorce by year of marriage.